World Leaders Condemn Abe Assassination - UrduPoint

 World Leaders Condemn Abe Assassination

-Tokyo, July 8 (UrduPoint / Pakistan Point News - 8th Jul, 2022 ) :World leaders condemned Friday's assassination of former Japanese Prime Minister Shinzo Abe, while paying tribute to him as a "great" leader.
+Tokyo, July 8 (UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :World leaders condemned Friday's assassination of former Japanese prime minister Shinzo Abe, and paid tribute to the 67-year-old, who was his country's longest-serving leader.

+Here are some key comments: - United States - US President Joe Biden, who said he was "stunned, outraged, and deeply saddened" by the assassination, went to the Japanese embassy in Washington to personally offer his condolences.

+"It is not only a loss to his wife and family -- and the people of Japan, it's a loss to the world.
+A man of peace and judgment -- he will be missed," Biden said in a handwritten note.

 "Incredibly sad news about Shinzo Abe.
 His global leadership through unchartered times will be remembered by many," Johnson tweeted.